AICC/CMI-5_Spec_Current/cmi5_spec.md

 - Completed
 - Waived

-Other cmi5 defined statements MUST NOT include the success property.
+Other cmi5 defined statements MUST NOT include the completion property.

 <a name="duration"></a>
 ###9.5.4 Duration